-In a study done with 8 groups of obese individuals, researchers found that different amounts of dietary carbohydrates effected T3 and reverse T3 levels in different ways.
-T3 levels only decreased when the subjects consumed 120 grams of carbohydrates per day or less (regardless of how calorie restricted they were).
+In a study done with 8 groups of obese individuals, researchers found that different amounts of dietary carbohydrates affect T3 and reverse T3 levels in different ways.
+T3 levels only decreased when the subjects consumed 120 grams of carbohydrates per day or less (regardless of how calorie-restricted they were).
 Reverse T3 levels, on the other hand, began to increase when carbohydrate intake was between 40 and 50 grams of carbohydrates per day.

 This suggests that there are certain thresholds of dietary carbohydrate that can cause changes in thyroid and thyroid hormone function.
-However, the results from different studies suggest this varies from person to person.
+However, the results from different studies indicate that this varies from person to person.

 In the first study I mentioned, for example, they found no rise in reverse T3 unless the subjects were restricted to 800 calories a day.
 On the other hand, the study done on the 8 groups of obese individuals found that their reverse T3 levels increased when they ate less than 50 grams of carbohydrates.

-To figure out how to apply these findings to you, you must be mindful of how you feel while you are eating different levels of carbohydrates.
-If you are feeling fatigued, depressed, and you are struggling to concentrate, then you may have lower T3 and higher reverse T3.
-This reflects that restricting carbohydrates to that level is impacting thyroid function and causing more stress.
+To figure out how to apply these findings to you, you must be mindful of how you feel while you are eating varying amounts of carbohydrates.
+If you are feeling fatigued, depressed, and are struggling to concentrate, then you may have lower T3 and higher reverse T3.
+This reflects that restricting carbohydrates to that level is impacting thyroid function and causing some keto flu symptoms.

-Luckily, this issue can be easily addressed, and we will address it after we understand the third cause of keto flu symptoms.
+Luckily, this issue can be easily addressed in many cases, and we will learn how to do so after we understand the third potential cause of the keto flu.

 3. Cortisol Levels Increase

-The ketogenic diet triggers a starvation response in the body.
+The ketogenic diet triggers a starvation-like response in the body.
 To increase energy levels in the face of carbohydrate restriction, the body triggers the release of stress hormones like cortisol.
-This means that the ketogenic diet causes you stress and all of the negative effects that come with it.
+This means that the ketogenic diet can increase stress levels and the negative effects that come with it.

-But this is only theory.
+But this is only a hypothesis based on textbook physiology.
 What does the literature say about ketogenic diets and cortisol?

 One recent study compared the effects that low-carbohydrate diets and high-carbohydrate diets had on the cortisol and testosterone concentrations of normal men.
 The men on the high-carbohydrate diet had significantly higher testosterone levels and lower cortisol levels than the men who were on the low-carbohydrate diet.

-These studies suggest that — whether you are exercising or not — a lower carbohydrate diet will probably increase your cortisol levels.
-You will know if you have higher cortisol levels than before if you feel irritable and your sleep quality decreases.
+These studies suggest that — whether you are exercising or not — a lower carbohydrate diet may increase your cortisol levels.
+You will know if you have higher cortisol levels than before if you feel generally irritable and your sleep quality decreases.

 How To Remedy The Keto Flu